-SALT LAKE CITY - A Houston investment manager was sentenced late Wednesday afternoon to 56 months in prison for orchestrating a $72 million investment fraud scheme resulting in approximately $40 million in losses to investors.
-U.S. District Judge Robert J. Shelby imposed the sentence in federal court in Salt Lake City.
+A Houston investment manager was sentenced yesterday to serve 56 months in prison for orchestrating a $72 million investment fraud scheme resulting in approximately $40 million in losses to investors.

 Assistant Attorney General Leslie R. Caldwell of the Justice Department’s Criminal Division, Acting U.S. Attorney Carlie Christensen of the District of Utah, Special Agent in Charge Mary Rook of the FBI’s Salt Lake City Field Office and Special Agent in Charge John Collins of the Internal Revenue Service-Criminal Investigation’s (IRS-CI) Las Vegas Field Office made the announcement.

 Robert Andres, 63, of Houston, Texas, pleaded guilty on Aug.
 22, 2013, to wire fraud.
 In addition to the prison sentence, U.S. District Judge Robert J. Shelby of the District of Utah ordered Andres to pay more than $3.2 million in restitution.